 Step 4: Execute the following command to uninstall the Photos app.

 Step 5: Now that we have uninstalled the Photos app from Windows 10, it’s time to install a fresh copy of the same from the Store.
-To do so, open the Store app by clicking Store app tile on the Start menu or searching for it.
+To do so, open the Store app by clicking the Store app tile on the Start menu or searching for it.

 Method 3 of 3

 Reinstall the photos app using CCleaner

-Step 1: Download CCleaner app and install the same on your Windows 10 PC, if not installed already.
+Step 1: Download the CCleaner app and install the same on your Windows 10 PC, if not installed already.

-Step 2: Launch CCleaner, click Tools, and click Uninstall to view all installed apps.
+Step 2: Launch CCleaner, click Tools and click Uninstall to view all installed apps.

-Step 4: Once the Photos app is uninstalled, open Windows Store app, type Microsoft Photos in the search box, click on Photos app to open its page, and then click Free button to install the Photos app.
+Step 4: Once the Photos app is uninstalled, open the Windows Store app, type Microsoft Photos in the search box, click on Photos app to open its page, and then click Free button to install the Photos app.
 Simple as that!